-After your purchase criteria is good to go, you can get to the fun stuff – analyzing an actual deal!
+After your purchase criteria are good to go, you can get to the fun stuff – analyzing an actual deal!

 After creating a deal, you can go to the Worksheet to start entering the information about this deal.
-The Worksheet covers all of the details in one place, including purchase information, financing (if you’re using it), closing and rehab costs, as well as the operating income and expenses.
+The Worksheet covers all the details in one place, including purchase information, financing (if you’re using it), closing and rehab costs, and operating income and expenses.

-This is by far the most important part, as the numbers you enter will directly affect all of the calculations.
-The app gives you an option to estimate many of the totals like closing costs, rehab costs and expenses, although I prefer to itemize them.
-It does take a little bit longer and requires more research, but makes your calculations more accurate.
+This is the most important part, as the numbers you enter will directly affect all the calculations.
+The app allows you to estimate many of the totals like closing costs, rehab costs, and expenses, although I prefer to itemize them.
+It does take a little bit longer and requires more research, but it makes your calculations more accurate.

 Getting to the Analysis

-Further down are the property’s returns, including the cap rate, cash on cash (COC) return, return on investment (ROI), rent to value and the gross rent multiplier.
-You may not use all of these to compare deals, but the cap rate, COC and ROI are definitely worth checking.
+Further down are the property’s returns, including the cap rate, cash on cash (COC) return, return on investment (ROI), rent to value, and the gross rent multiplier.
+You may not use all of these to compare deals, but the cap rate, COC, and ROI are worth checking.

-If you entered your purchase criteria earlier, you will see a small green or red icon next to some of the items on the Summary page.
+If you entered your purchase criteria earlier, you would see a small green or red icon next to some items on the Summary page.
 These indicate whether this deal passed (green) or failed (red) the criteria you specified.

-This helps you quickly see where the problem lies and gives you the opportunity to work on adjusting the deal to meet all of your criteria.
-Or perhaps, the numbers are too far off and you decide that this deal isn’t worth pursuing further.
+This helps you quickly see where the problem lies and allows you to work on adjusting the deal to meet all of your criteria.
+Or perhaps, the numbers are too far off, and you decide this deal isn’t worth pursuing further.

 Viewing Long-Term Projections